vinahost/DevOps/Programming-Langguage/Python/Build-an-App-in-Python.md

 # Build an App in Python

+In the previous lessons, we learned about **Python** Loops, functions, modules and libraries, Data Structures and OOP, Debugging, Testing and Regular expression, and web application in **Python**.
+In the next lesson, we will implement a **Python** application.

 Let's create a simple blog app with the help of [Flask](https://flask.palletsprojects.com/en/2.3.x/) that supports posts in [markdown.](https://www.markdownguide.org/basic-syntax/)

 ## Initiating virtual env and installing packages